Google Ads for Counsellors and Mental Health Therapists in Canada

 • Typical cost-per-new-client inquiry: $80–$200, depending on market and campaign quality

 A new therapy client often represents $1,200–$3,000+ in revenue over their engagement (at $150–$200/session for 8–15 sessions), making the economics of Google Ads compelling for most established counselling practices.
+For a broader look at how these numbers compare across specialties, see our guide on what digital marketing costs for Canadian healthcare clinics.

 Best Keywords for Counsellors and Mental Health Therapists